April, May & June In Saugatuck

 3. Stretch Your Legs & Shop | Pottery & Art From Near & Far

-There’s still a little time before check in, so why not check out the 2 galleries just down the street?
+There’s still a little time before check in, so why not explore a few of the galleries nearby?
 Amazwi Contemporary Art gives voice to a diverse array of emerging and established African artists.
-Directly connected to the Gallery is Volmod, the pottery and glass gallery of local artist Jeff Blandford.
-Blandford’s whimsy, creativity, and creativity with shape and color make him a favorite with the locals.
+The Saugatuck Artists Collective features fine arts and crafts of more than 30 area artisans.
+Volmod, the pottery and glass gallery of artist Jeff Blandford, is a favorite with the locals.

 4. A Warm Welcome To Wickwood | Life IS Different Here